+The Crystal-Bright-Line-frame Finder

-The exceptionally large, crystal-clear Voigtländer brilliant frame finder with its unique reflected image frame shows the subject in full natural size.
-When viewing you can therefore keep also the other eye open (see illustration), and thus observe the surroundings of the subject as well.
-That is a special asset when taking candid action shots.
+This really unique finder not only shows the subject in full natural size, but you can also keep the other eye open and thus observe the surroundings of the subject as well.
+This is a special asset when taking candid action shots.
+The marvellous brilliant "image frame clearly outlines the exact field of view.

-Please note: With subjects at about 3 feet from the camera the field of view in the finder is displaced downwards or sideways (according to whether the camera is held horizontally or upright).
-This is shown by the two short lines marked on the reflected image frame.
+Note that with near subjects at about 3 feet from the camera the field of view in the finder is displaced downwards or sideways, according to whether the camera is held horizontally or upright.
+This is indicated by the two short marks in the crystal bright-line frame (see illustration page 12).